ACF-Projects/bha-pygame-curriculum/readme.md

 ##### Day 1: Drawing Shapes, Movement, and Frames

+-   Introduction to Pygame through looking at [its documentation](https://www.pygame.org/docs/)!
 -   `template.py`: A template that should be downloaded by students.
 Contains baseline code that creates an empty Pygame window.
 -   `001-draw.py`: Primer to Pygame that demonstrates how to draw shapes onto the screen.
     -   Content: `pygame.draw.rect()`, `pygame.draw.circle()`